hylo-lang/Lotsawa/README.md

   high-level code; it may serve as a better reference for understanding the technology than either the highly theoretical Marpa paper or from libmarpa's C implementation, which must be extracted from a CWeb document.
+- Lotsawa can be used to precompile a grammar into static tables, eliminating some initial startup cost.